fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 3. Choose a team and select **Save**.

-> After a host enrolls it can be transferred to a different team.
-Learn how [here](./Teams.md#transfer-hosts-to-a-team).
-Transferring a host automatically enforces the new team's settings and removes the old team's settings.
+`fleetctl` CLI:

+1. Create a `config` YAML document if you don't have one already.
+Learn how [here](./configuration-files/README.md#organization-settings).
+This document is used to change settings in Fleet.

+2. Set the `mdm.apple_bm_default_team` configuration option to the desired team's name.

+3. Run the `fleetctl apply -f <your-YAML-file-here>` command.

 #### ABM Renewal